-11.RTC General Student Code of Conduct
+11. RTC General Student Code of Conduct

 RTC has some general behavioral guidelines stemming from the college's core values that apply to students whatever they happen to be doing at the moment.
 As is apparent, the following code flows quite directly from concerns about core values, most especially respect for others and their property and for the safety and welfare of members of the RTC community.
+Observing them helps students to achieve the goals that the college wishes to inspire in all members of the RTC community of "Discovering our best, Doing our best, and Living our best."

 - 11.1 Students shall behave with courtesy and show respect for everyone both inside and outside the campus, including all college staff and service workers as well as all other students.
-Thus they will not, for example, a) engage in any form of ragging, b) form groups intended or likely to promote disparagement or antagonism between those from different backgrounds or between members of different classes or other groups at RTC, c) harass others based on factors such as the other's gender, their religious or regional backgrounds, or their year of enrollment at RTC, or d) post negative or malicious comments about other members of the RTC community on-line. - 11.2 Students shall carry valid identity cards issued to them by RTC at all times on campus and produce them when requested to do so by college staff, including security staff.
-Normally, security guards at the gate will not allow CE students entry to the campus after 9:00pm. - 11.3 Students' may not bring visitors with or without vehicles on campus after 6.30pm and they are responsible for seeing that their visitors already on campus, as well as their visitors' vehicles, leave by that time. - 11.4 Students must accompany their visitors on campus at all times and will be liable for sanction in event of their guests' misbehavior. - 11.5 No unauthorized/unregistered vehicles are permitted on campus after 6.30pm. - 11.6 Continuing education students are expected to leave campus by 9pm, unless there is an officially scheduled college event which they are attending that goes past that time.
+Thus they will not, for example, a) engage in any form of ragging, b) form groups intended or likely to promote disparagement or antagonism between those from different backgrounds or between members of different classes or other groups at RTC, c) harass others based on factors such as the other's gender, their religious or regional backgrounds, or their year of enrollment at RTC, or d) post negative or malicious comments about other members of the RTC community on-line or elsewhere. - 11.2 Students shall carry valid identity cards issued to them by RTC at all times on campus and produce them when requested to do so by college staff, including security staff.
+Normally, security guards at the gate will not allow CE students entry to the campus after 9:00pm. - 11.3 Students' may not bring visitors with or without vehicles on campus after 6.30pm and they are responsible for seeing that their visitors already on campus, as well as their visitors' vehicles, leave by that time. - 11.4 Students must accompany their visitors on campus at all times and will be liable for sanction in event of their guests' misbehavior. - 11.5 No unauthorized/unregistered vehicles are permitted on campus after 6.30pm. - 11.6 CE students are expected to leave campus by 9pm, unless there is an officially scheduled college event which they are attending that goes past that time.
 Consistent with this policy, they are not permitted to drive vehicles around, into, or out of the campus after 9pm.
 Violation of this rule may lead to loss of the privilege of bringing a car on campus. - 11.7 Students shall use RTC property in a manner intended to further their own and others' academic excellence.
-For example, computer resources will not be diverted for purposes of entertainment when they are needed for academic pursuits and library rules will be followed to ensure that all members of the RTC community have access to the library resources they need. - 11.8 Students are responsible for behaving in a way that promotes the preservation of their own and RTC property and that respects the rights of others to their own property.
+For example, computer resources will not be diverted for purposes of entertainment when they are needed for academic pursuits and library rules will be followed to ensure that all members of the RTC community have access to needed library resources.

-- 11.9 Students are responsible for preserving RTC's natural environment through behaviors such as avoiding littering.
-For this reason, the consumption of doma is strongly discouraged. - 11.10 All Bhutanese students shall wear national dress when in the academic area of campus during class hours and at formal RTC events - 11.11 Students are responsible for behaving in a way conducive to their own health and safety as well as in a manner that takes into consideration the health, safety and welfare of other members of the RTC community.
+- 11.8 Students are responsible for behaving in a way that promotes the preservation of their own and RTC property and that respects the rights of others to their own property. - 11.9 Students are responsible for preserving RTC's natural environment through behaviors such as avoiding littering.
+For this reason, the consumption of doma is strongly discouraged. - 11.10 All Bhutanese students shall wear national dress when in the academic area of campus during class hours and at formal RTC events. - 11.11 Students are responsible for behaving in a way conducive to their own health and safety as well as in a manner that takes into consideration the health, safety and welfare of other members of the RTC community.